-Are you looking for the best places to visit in the UAE?
-From the architecture of Abu Dhabi to the beaches of Fujairah, here is my itinerary for the whole of the UAE!
+Looking for the best places to visit in UAE?
+From the architecture of Abu Dhabi to the beaches of Fujairah, here is my itinerary for the entire UAE!

 Even though Abu Dhabi and Dubai are the two largest Emirates making up more than 90% of the UAE, there are still five other Emirates you can visit.

-One thing that really bugs me is when people say “I don’t see the point of travelling to the UAE, there’s nothing to do there…”
+One thing that really bugs me is when people say “I don’t see the point of visiting the UAE, there’s nothing to do there…”

 Well, on my first day there I wandered around the Sheikh Zayed Grand Mosque (arguably my favourite mosque in the world), took in Picasso, Pollock and other world-class artists at the Louvre, acted like a big kid and went on all the rides at Warner Bros World before coming back to my hotel for a relaxing massage and an amazing dinner.

 Nothing to do there?
 That was just one day in Abu Dhabi, let along the rest of the UAE!

 Let me say this now, the UAE is an incredible place for your holiday.
 It really does have a little bit of everything (including an indoor ski centre in Dubai!)

 So, if you’re thinking of exploring this part of the Middle East, here’s where I recommend what to do in UAE.
 Oh, and make sure you check out some of the best Dubai tours beforehard too – there are so many incredible activities here!